 I didn’t appreciate schooling until much later in life at Stanford graduate school when I realized that there were so many smart people in the world; I finally had to work in school.
 I fell in love with computer science (back then it was an offshoot of Electrical Engineering).
 And I loved it, loved it, loved it.

 And I fell in love with discrete math — in my undergraduate studies I had taken virtually every math course but most of it was continuous mathematics (and just how many partial differential equations can YOU memorize?).
 I especially loved recursive function theory and still today Rogers’ book Theory of Recursive Functions and Effective Computability is one of my favorite books.
+I love being close to hardware as much as I love the theory behind computing.
+I am driven to understand how things work and how things can be simplified.
 I ended up with a Ph.D. in Computer Science.
 My Ph.D. thesis was An Architecture for Reliable Decentralized Systems, ISBN B006YIFDY.

 I worked at a couple of companies as an engineer, started a couple of companies that did ok, and helped grow Banyan Systems (which did some amazing networking software), before finally joining Microsoft in 1990.

 My core background is in networking, languages, and operating systems.
 I love programming.
-I especially love being close to hardware and even building hardware.
+And programming close to hardware is the best.
 I looked funny for an engineer in the early days, but luckily I met an amazing mentor (Dick Kiger) who looked beyond my wild hair and moccasin footwear and I programmed my fingers off.

-Through the years I have written compilers (from system programming languages like C to old business languages like COBOL), operating systems, SMTP systems, file systems (for my Master’s thesis I built a rich, portable file system), distributed directory systems, and tons of networking and distributed computing code for replication coherence, etc.
+Through the years I have personally written compilers (from system programming languages like C to old business languages like COBOL), core parts of operating systems (including scheduling, file systems, and networking), SMTP systems, advanced file systems (for my Master’s thesis I built a rich, portable file system), distributed directory systems, and tons of networking and distributed computing code for replication coherence, etc.

 I love managing small teams, but I have also managed 20,000-person organizations covering a multitude of products with all the engineering, marketing, sales, and business functions.
 My last position was co-President of the Platforms & Services Division at Microsoft.
-My heart lies with small teams with a common vision and passion. … And the belief that they can do something epic.
+My heart lies with small teams with a common vision and passion and the belief that they can do something epic.
+I've had a few wipeouts and many phenomenal successes.
+I learned from every experience.

 LESSON 3: MAKE SURE YOU LOVE WHAT YOU DO AND APPRECIATE EVERY SECOND.